Mansion Musik

 Mansion Musik is the fifth studio album by American rapper Trippie Redd.
 It was released through 10K Projects and 1400 Entertainment on January 20, 2023.
 The album features guest appearances from Chief Keef, Future, Lil Baby, the late Juice Wrld, Travis Scott, Lil Durk, Nardo Wick, Big30, Lucki, Rich the Kid, Summrs, Fijimacintosh, Rylo Rodriguez, Ski Mask the Slump God, G Herbo, Rob49, DaBaby, Lil B, and Kodak Black.
 It was executive produced by Chief Keef and serves as the follow-up to Redd's previous album, Trip at Knight (2021).

+One critic wrote that "Trippie Redd’s Mansion Musik came exactly as advertised — menacing, villainous and full of murderous anthems the emo-rap pioneer has been known for."

 Release and promotion

 In early 2023, Redd announced the title of the album.
 On January 9, 2023, he revealed that Travis Scott would be featured on a song from it by posting a picture of a conversation with him that saw the two discussing details about their collaboration for the album.
 Exactly one week later, Redd teased snippets of the respective collaborations with both Travis Scott and Future.
 That same day, he revealed the tracklist of the album, in which he stated that he would announce its release date if his promotional post for it received 80,000 comments that said "#MM", its initials.
 On January 17, 2023, sources close to Redd revealed to news website TMZ that the album was set to be released three days later and Redd would let his fans know more details later that day.